 - the year stated on any green, yellow, magenta or blue compliance plate

-- make a false statement or representation about the year a motor vehicle complied with the Australian Design Rules
+- make a false statement or representation about the year a motor vehicle complied with the Australian Design Rules (external link)

 - make a false statement or representation about the model of a motor vehicle